edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 Wait until the scraping process ends.
 ![Scraping process on POS's website](../assets/gif/scraping pos website.gif)

 Since all the data come from the same website, the branch names and addresses are similar in format.
-Therefore, the cleaning process can be mostly done in the above syntax.After the scraping process is done, we will get `table_cabang`, containing all POS's branches data in Indonesia.
+Therefore, the cleaning process can be mostly done in the above syntax.
+After scraping, we will get `table_cabang`, containing all POS's branch data in Indonesia.
 ```R
 print(table_cabang, n=20)
 ```